Graham Kerr’s February 2013 blog post http://www.grahamkerr.com/healthy-personal-science/

 Next spring, the gardens of the Rijksmuseum in Amsterdam will be coloured by 17th-century tulips.
 Wim Pijpes, General Director of the Rijksmuseum, and Bart Siemerink, Director of the Keukenhof, planted no fewer dan 2.000 tulips bulbs of different historical tulip varieties, such as the Lac van Rijn, dating back to 1620. www.keukenhof.nl

-Toronto, Ontario, Canada annual flower event.
-(March 15 – 24, 2013) has been named One of Ontario’s Top 100 Events by Festivals and Events Ontario and One of North America’s Top 100 Events by the American Bus Association.
-For more information and to purchase 2013 festival tickets please visit: www.canadablooms.com
+Toronto, Ontario, Canada annual flower event held at the Direct Energy Centre ((Canadian Exhibition grounds).
+(March 14 – 23, 2014) has been named One of Ontario’s Top 100 Events by Festivals and Events Ontario and One of North America’s Top 100 Events by the American Bus Association.
+For more information and to purchase 2014 festival tickets please visit: www.canadablooms.com

 Copyright © by May Georgina DeLory

 title of Graham Kerr’s foray into kitchen gardening.
 Kerr, star of the “Galloping